dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 import '../imports/ui/body.js';
 ```

 Right now, we should be able to create an account.
-However, authentication is useless if we can't restrict access to some functionalities.
+However, authentication is useless if we can't restrict access to functionality.
 Let's make sure only registered users can add new slangs.
 In addition, we can also reference the username of the user that added a slang.

 A quick breakdown.
 We'll need to add new attributes to our `Slang` collection.